pramnora/kubernetes/README.md

 # Introduction

-Personally speaking, I've never used Kubernetes before;
+Personally speaking, I've never used Kubernetes before...?
-but, it's a *buzzword* piece of technology that I keep on hearing about,
+However, it's a *buzzword* piece of technology that I keep on hearing about,
-and, really quite endlessly, again and again.
+and, really quite endlessly, again and again;

-So, I'm definitely interested in learning more...
+so, I most definitely interested in learning more...

 -----